Jamie Allison: Professional

 He was drafted by the Calgary Flames 44th overall in the 1993 NHL Entry Draft.
 He made his NHL debut with the Calgary Flames in the 1994–95 season.
 He has since played for Chicago, Columbus, Nashville, and Florida in the NHL.

 On December 13, 2005, goaltender Chris Mason was injured during the pre-game warmups, resulting in the Predators having no backup goaltender.
 As he was scheduled to be a healthy scratch that game, Allison was dressed the backup goaltender, instead.

 In 2006, he was signed by the Ottawa Senators as a free agent and played his final season with the Senators' American Hockey League (AHL) affiliate Binghamton Senators.
 He played in 11 seasons in the NHL, appearing in 372 games, with 7 goals and 23 assists, as well as 639 penalty minutes.

 Post-Retirement

 In 2007, he was named an assistant coach for the Brampton Battalion of the OHL.

+As of 2024, he is the Youth Hockey Operations Manager at Baptist Health IcePlex, which is the Florida Panthers Training Facility at the FTL War Memorial.